kevin11h/Andrew-Yang2020/README.md

 Net portions of proceeds from your purchase of this product go to Andrew Yang related nationwide non-profit organizations, active relief & recovery efforts, and future ventures in order to help move humanity forward, multiply the new money movement, and make our dream of universal basic income become a beautiful, practical reality.
 Dear readers, friends, fellow UBI leaders, thank you for your surge of support.

+Andrew Yang forewarns and presciently names in his book "The War on Normal People."
+Our hour of tribulation is no mere military engagement, political intrigue, nor nominal affair.
+    No, for we face a very real and present spiritual struggle which questions whether American principles of liberty, equality, and freedom will withstand the coming tempest storm of automation Armageddon: mass workforce displacement, millions unemployed, and robotic ransom of raw creativity for a cold, hollow, and unfeeling mechanistic mentality in the mind and rise of AI.
+The only one war is therefore the Salvation of our souls.
+      Wisdom is needed to win this war.
+A universal, existential crisis cries out for a universal basic income solution.
+May knowledge of the word of UBI be your sword of justice & staff of abundance to slay the serpent of selfishness and vanquish its sting of poverty forever in victory!
+May awareness of Medicare For All be your shield of mercy and helmet of honor to bring healing for the body.
+May consciousness of human-centered capitalism be a breastplate of righteousness to guarantee a new currency, a new citizenship, and a new heart to our collective compassion.
+       Make & take these words as your own.
+May the force of MATH be with us as we Make America Think Harder regarding humanity's role and place in shepherding Heaven's Kingdom above all nations on earth.

+Faith is required to fight the battle, and wisdom is needed to win the war.

 ![](https://github.com/kevin11h/Andrew-Yang2020/blob/master/qrcode.png?raw=true)